OsamaZeid/woocommerce-plugin/README.md

 ## License

-Copyright © 2021 Cardknox Development Inc. All rights reserved.
+Copyright © 2021 TazaPay Development Inc. All rights reserved.
 See LICENSE for license details.